-Researchers are also investigating whether consistent and measure able changes in blood levels of specific markers may be reliably associated with Alzheimer’s related changes.
-These markers may include tau, beta-amyloid or other biomarkers before and after symptoms appear.
+Researchers are investigating whether consistent and measurable changes in blood levels of specific markers may be reliably associated with Alzheimer’s related changes.
+These markers may include tau, beta-amyloid or other biomarkers the could be measured before and after symptoms appear.

 An urgent need exists for simple, inexpensive, non-invasive and easily available diagnostic tools such as blood tests to diagnose the disease.
-These testing technologies would support drug development by helping to identify clinical trial participants and to increase the possibility of early detection and intervention.
-A blood test would also enable interpretation and understanding of the progression of Alzheimer’s in larger, diverse and robust populations.
+These testing technologies would support drug development by helping to identify and follow treatment effectiveness in clinical trial participants and to increase the possibility of early detection, diagnosis and intervention.
+A blood test would also enable interpretation and understanding of the progression of Alzheimer’s in larger and more diverse populations.

 Genetic risk profiling

 discovered in 1987, is the first gene with mutations found to cause an inherited form of Alzheimer's.

 identified in 1992, is the second gene with mutations found to cause inherited Alzheimer's.
 Variations in this gene are the most common cause of inherited Alzheimer's.

 discovered 1993, is the third gene with mutations found to cause inherited Alzheimer's.

 discovered in 1993, is the first gene variation found to increase risk of Alzheimer's and remains the risk gene with the greatest known impact.
 Having this mutation, however, does not mean that a person will develop the disease.